databand-ai/databand_templates/AWS_S3/README.md

 <sup>*</sup> The `S3 Bucket Monitor`, by default, takes a naive approach to the metrics collection process.
 This monitor is not recommended for very large buckets.

 ## [Requirements](#requirements)
-Your environment should be running Python 3.6+.
+Your Airflow environment should be running Python 3.6+.
 - [S3 Bucket Monitor](./s3_bucket_monitor.py)
     - `dbnd`
     - `dbnd-airflow`